MrDurronko/timezones/README.md

 # timezones
-Takes a UTC date and converts it to all available time zones
+Takes a UTC date and converts it to all available time zones.

+Code is really ugly, but does what it's supposed to do.